mixxxdj/manual/source/chapters/library.rst

 -----------------------

 .. versionadded:: 1.12

-   *Reload Track Metadata from MusicBrainz* and *Change BPM* context menu options
+   :guilabel:`Reload Track Metadata from MusicBrainz` and :guilabel:`Change BPM` context menu options.

-.. versionchanged:: 1.12 All related options are in the BPM Options sub-menu
+.. versionchanged:: 1.12
+   All related options are in the :guilabel:`BPM Options` sub-menu.

 Right-clicking on selected tracks in the track list reveals the context menu:

-* **Add to Auto DJ**: Adds the content of the session to the :ref:`Auto DJ <library-auto-dj>` playlist for automatic mixing.
+* **Add to Auto DJ**: Adds the content of the selection to either the :guilabel:`bottom` or :guilabel:`top` of the :ref:`Auto DJ <library-auto-dj>` playlist for automatic mixing.
 * **Load to Deck/Sampler**: Loads a selected file to a :ref:`Deck <interface-decks>`, :ref:`Sampler <interface-sampler>` or :ref:`Previewdeck <interface-preview-deck>`.
 Alternatively